 The College of Professional Studies (CPS) at Alfred University offers leading bachelors and graduate programs designed to prepare students with the knowledge, skills, and applied experiences to be successful for today's complex world.
-The College houses programs of excellence preparing undergraduate students for careers and leadership roles in business, education, and athletic training practice settings.
+The College houses undergraduate programs of excellence preparing students for careers and leadership roles in business, education, and health and human performance practice settings.
+Graduate programs in the College of Professional Studies provide Alfred students with the opportunity to continue professional studies in our advanced degree in business, education, and mental health fields.